A story that's discoverd, not told - DOWNWARD SPIRAL: Horus Station

 Additionally, 3rd Eye Studios is introducing an innovative control system that rethinks how movement works in zero-gravity.
 Rather than just float, players will have to push themselves off of the environment to propel themselves forward, or use tools just as they would in deep space.

 The game also features a raft of options for how to experience it.
 Not only is it playable on both a regular screen and VR headset, the game is also playable in two player co-op, allowing players to explore the Horus Station’s deceptively immaculate, retro-futurist decor as an investigative duo.
 There’s also the option to entirely remove combat from the campaign for those who wish to soak up the story without enemies.
-In addition to Horus Station’s story campaign, there’s eight-player PvP and PvE multiplayer modes including Deathmatch, Horde and Survivor challenges.
+In addition to Horus Station’s story campaign, there’s eight-player PvP and PvE multiplayer modes including Deathmatch, Horde.